 Early student housing hunt raises summer rent prices

 Since the launch of the summer season, the rental market has been a series of fractured trends.
-Demand for apartments, which reached critical lows in the spring, gradually gained momentum as the days grew longer.
+Demand for apartments, the market presents Sydney short term rental options and not only Sydney you can find options around the world, which reached critical lows in the spring, gradually gained momentum as the days grew longer.
 This time last year, peak demand from students came in July, rather than August as it traditionally had been.
 This year shows all the signs of repeating this performance.
 Apparently after the bitter experiences of past years, young people are arranging their housing in advance.

 For two consecutive months, the supply of apartments within the Minsk market was reduced.
 In May, the free housing market dropped by 2.3 percent – the result of the eviction of students from hostels and apartments in order to provide nightly rental facilities for visitors in the World Hockey Championship.
 In June this downward trend gained momentum: the supply dropped a further 6.7 percent.
 Apartments with three or more rooms decreased supply even further – in June, their numbers dropped by 14 percent.